J-Baldovino/RowdyHacks23/README.md

 Basic command to activate an env: $ source /Scripts/activate
 Example: `source ./basic/Scripts/activate

-REMEMBER: Add the venv into the .gitignore file or else it will be pushed into the repo The outlined venv name is currently
+REMEMBER: Add the venv into the .gitignore file or else it will be pushed into the repo the outlined venv name is currently

-IMPORTING VENV: Allows the user to install the basic venv that I used for the bots $ pip install -r requirements.txt
+IMPORTING VENV: Allows the user to install the basic venv that I used for the project `pip install -r requirements.txt`

 UPDATING VENV: When new packages are installed, update the import file $ python -m pip freeze > requirements.txt